Tour Dates: Wednesday 1st – Thursday 16th July 2020 (Entebbe to Entebbe)

-Gorilla and Chimpanzee sightings are also a large attraction to this country and we will certainly make time to try and see these wonderful primates.
-From snow capped mountains in the west to semi-arid areas in the north-east, rainforests in the central zone and various water bodies in the west Uganda really is a must visit destination!
+Gorilla and Chimpanzee sightings are also a key attraction to this country and we will certainly make time to try and see these wonderful primates.
+From snow capped mountains in the west to rainforests in the central zone and various water bodies in the west of Uganda, this really is a must visit destination!

-DAY 1: ARRIVAL
+DAY 1: Arrival Entebbe

 Arrive at Entebbe International Airport and transfer to our accommodation.
 If arrival times allow, we will do some relaxed birding around our accommodation.
 Overnight Lodge near Lake Victoria

-DAY 2: MABAMBA SWAMP
+DAY 2: Mabamba Swamp

-There will be of course a good selection of other classic African water birds to see.
-These may include Malachite and Pied Kingfishers, Pink backed Pelican, Long-tailed Cormorant, Goliath, Purple, Squacco and Black-headed Herons, African Fish Eagle and African Marsh Harrier, Yellow-billed Duck, African and Lesser Jacanas, Long-toed Lapwing, Blue-breasted Bee-eater, Swamp Flycatcher, Hamerkop, African Water Rail, Allen’s Gallinule, Papyrus Gonolek, Papyrus Canary, Grey-crowned Crane, African Openbill Stork and maybe Allen’s Gallinule too.
-There should also be a good selection of Weavers such as, Northern Brown-throated, Orange, Golden-backed, Black-headed and Village Weavers , Red-chested Sunbird, Cape Wagtail, Fan tailed Widowbird, Winding Cisticola and African Grey Parrots may be seen flying overhead.
-At the edge of Mabamba swamp in the farmland areas, we are likely to find Great Blue and Ross’s Turacos, Western Banded Snake-Eagle, Black-and-white Casqued Hornbill, African Pied Hornbill, Superb Sunbird, Weyns`s Weaver, Purple and Splendid Glossy Starlings.
+There will of course be a good selection of other classic African water birds to see here.
+These may include Malachite and Pied Kingfishers, Pink backed Pelican, Long-tailed Cormorant, Goliath, Purple, Squacco and Black-headed Herons, African Fish Eagle and African Marsh Harrier, Yellow-billed Duck, African and Lesser Jacanas, Long-toed Lapwing, Blue-breasted Bee-eater, Swamp Flycatcher, Hamerkop, African Water Rail, Papyrus Gonolek, Papyrus Canary, Grey-crowned Crane, African Openbill Stork and maybe Allen’s Gallinule too.
+There should also be a good selection of Weavers such as, Northern Brown-throated, Orange, Golden-backed and Black-headed Weaver.
+We will also look for Red-chested Sunbird, Fan-tailed Widowbird, Winding Cisticola and African Grey Parrots may be seen flying overhead.
+At the edge of Mabamba swamp in the farmland areas, we may find Great Blue and Ross’s Turacos, Western Banded Snake-Eagle, Black-and-white Casqued Hornbill, African Pied Hornbill, Superb Sunbird and Splendid Glossy Starlings.
+Overnight Hotel in Masindi

 DAY 3: Birding The Royal Mile